dakivara/pgcrud/README.md

 # Define the select statement using annotations
 class Author(BaseModel):
-    id: Annotated[int, t.author.c.id]                                           # Selects the 'id' column from the 'author' table
+    id: Annotated[int, e.author.id]  # Selects the 'id' column from the 'author' table
-    name: Annotated[str, t.author.c.name]                                       # Selects the 'name' column from the 'author' table
+    name: Annotated[str, e.author.name]  # Selects the 'name' column from the 'author' table
     email: str  # No annotation needed; the field is uniquely identified by its name (annotation still recommended)
-    publisher: Annotated[Publisher, f.to_json(t.publisher).as_('publisher')]    # Defines the 'to_json' transformation on the joined 'publisher' table
+    publisher: Annotated[Publisher, f.to_json(e.publisher).AS('publisher')]  # Defines the 'to_json' transformation on the joined 'publisher' table
-    books: Annotated[list[Book], t.author_books.c.books]                        # Selects 'books' from a 'author_books' subquery
+    books: Annotated[list[Book], e.author_books.books]  # Selects 'books' from a 'author_books' subquery

 conn_str = 'YOUR-CONNECTION-STRING'